outdreamer/build-a-cure/docs/tasks/example_scripts/README.md

 NOTES:
-- the script can take up to half an hour to run on 10,000 search results
+- the script can take up to seveeral hours to run on 10,000 search results bc of all the processing I added recently.

 EXAMPLE OUTPUT AND ERRORS